 Once up again, double-check your config file /etc/ngcp-config/config.yml (sections will be rearranged now and will contain more parameters) and your domain/subscriber/peer configuration and test the setup.
-You can find a backup of some important configuration files of your existing 2.2 installation under /var/backup/ngcp-2.4/ in case you need to roll back something at any time.
+You can find a backup of some important configuration files of your existing 2.4 installation under /var/backup/ngcp-2.5- (where \ is a place holder for a timestamp) in case you need to roll back something at any time.
+A log file of the upgrade procedure is available at /var/backup/ngcp-2.5-/upgrade.log.